What do I tell my family? Will I be able to continue working? How do I pay for treatment? What happens after my treatment is finished?

-People sometimes mistakenly believe that “coping” with cancer simply means living with a problem, whether you like it or not.
-But coping actually means finding ways to adapt to a diagnosis.
-You can’t control the fact that you or a loved one has cancer.
-But you can manage how you respond and live with cancer.
+People sometimes mistakenly believe that “coping” with cancer simply means living with a problem, whether you like it or not, but coping actually means finding ways to adapt to a diagnosis.
+You can’t control the fact that you or a loved one has cancer, but you can manage how you respond and live with cancer.

 Counseling to Better Cope With a Cancer Diagnosis

 Oncology social workers can help you find ways to cope with the stress of a cancer diagnosis.
-They can provide guidance and help you and your loved one through the journey of living with cancer.
-Seeking professional counseling is a strength and good way to help you cope when you are feeling overwhelmed and attempting to adjust to a cancer diagnosis.
+They can provide guidance and help you and your loved one through the experience of living with cancer.
+Seeking professional counseling is a strength and a good way to help you cope when you are feeling overwhelmed and attempting to adjust to a cancer diagnosis.
 Face-to-face or telephone counseling provides a safe space to share and examine situations that you may discover yourself challenged by.

 One of the biggest challenges for people with cancer is sorting through treatment options.
 As the science of treating cancer has advanced, researchers have developed better and more effective treatments.
 This means patients have more choices than they did a few decades ago or even a few years ago.

 One of the reasons why making choices can so often be overwhelming and confusing is the vast amount of information that is available.
 Some of the information may be unreliable.
-Advertisements on television, and health stories, literature available on the internet, newspapers and magazines add to the deluge of information.
+Advertisements on television, health stories, literature available on the internet, newspapers and magazines add to the deluge of information.
 It can be difficult to sift through everything.
-All this in conjunction with your health care team and well-meaning friends and family offering opinions, can contribute to the stress people experience at times
+All this, in conjunction with your health care team and well-meaning friends and family offering opinions, can contribute to the stress people experience at times

-In helping us to take charge of our care here are some tips to help you better communicate with your health care team:
+Here are some tips to help you better communicate with your health care team: